 Tools to select and save content from websites

-Not many people are aware of this, but there is a large range of free (and paid) tools to select and save content from websites.
+Not many people are aware of this, but there are many free (and paid) tools to select and save content from websites.
 These tools range from Evernote, OneNote to others, including Readwise and Liner.
-I tried them all to see each advantages and disadvantages.
+For this post, I tried them all to see each of their advantages and disadvantages.
 I installed each of these tools and used them all to select and save the same paragraph from a website to see how easy the tool is, what the saved text looked like and how useful it was for future purposes.
-I also considered the pricing of each tool.
-At the end I provide my recommendations for the best tools to select and save content from websites.
+In addition, I considered the pricing of each tool.
+Ultimately, I provide my recommendations for the best tools to select and save content from websites.

 Evernote is one of the oldest note-taking apps.
 It is available across different mobile and laptop platforms.
 It can also be used on the web.
-Although there is a premium version of Evernote, the free version works perfectly fine if you only want to sync between two decides and you keep your uploads to less than 60mb per month.
-I have used Evernote since 2013 and use it to store articles and personal information that I would like to read again later.
+Although there is a premium version of Evernote, the free version works perfectly fine if you only want to sync between two decides and you keep your uploads to less than 60 MB per month.
+I have used Evernote since 2013 to store articles and personal information that I would like to read again later.

 Another option is to save the entire article to Evernote and then to highlight the important points in Evernote.
 This is what I used to do in the past, but I found that saving the articles to Evernote first almost always resulted in me never reading the article.

 OneNote is a free Microsoft App and it is available across different mobile and laptop platforms.
 It does have a web version, but it is not as easy to use as the downloaded app.

 OneNote also has a web clipper extension you can install in your browser.
 OneNote’s web clipper works in a similar manner to Evernote’s in that you can clip an entire page, a section, a screenshot or a selection.

 Similar to Evernote, just capturing a selection from a website resulted in a different note for each selection made on a website.
 OneNote also captures the source link for each note saved when using the OneNote clipper.